Albert-GM/TFM/README.md

     │
     ├── models             <- Trained and serialized models.
     │
-    ├── environment.yml    <- The requirements file for reproducing the analysis environment, e.g.
+    ├── environment.yml    <- The requirements file for reproducing the analysis environment │                     `
-    │                         generated with `conda env create --file environment.yml` │
     ├── data_flow.png      <- Scheme of the data transformation process.
     │
     ├── AGM-TFM.pdf        <- Thesis.